Sheets in Projects

 1. Navigate to the Sheets section in your project.

-2. Scroll to the specific sheet you want to lock.
+2. Scroll to the sheet you want to lock.

 3. Click the three dots (...) menu next to the sheet name and select Freeze Sheet.